metagov/gateway/docs/installation.rst

    .. code-block:: shell

+        # start apache2
+        sudo service apache2 start
+        # enable the site
         a2ensite /etc/apache2/sites-available/$SERVER_NAME.conf
-        ls /etc/apache2/sites-enabled/ # you should see a symlink to your site config here
+        # you should see a symlink to your site config here:
+        ls /etc/apache2/sites-enabled

 7. Load your site in the browser.